OpenAgentsInc/v2/docs/systems/chat.md

 ### useThreadList Hook
 - Retrieves the list of chat threads for the current user

+### useChatScroll Hook
+- Manages auto-scrolling behavior for the chat interface

 ## UI Implementation

 The chat interface is part of the main authenticated UI, which is a full-screen heads-up display (HUD) with a white grid on a black background.
 Chat-related panes (Chat, Chats, and User) are draggable, resizable, and optionally dismissible.

+The main Chat component (`panes/chat/Chat.tsx`) uses a flex layout to ensure proper positioning of the message list and input bar:
+- The message list takes up the majority of the space with `flex-1` and `overflow-auto`.
+- The input bar is positioned at the bottom using `sticky bottom-0`.

 ## Tech Stack Integration